-EXHIBIT A AGRICULTURAL PRESERVATION
+EXHIBIT A

-AND OPEN SPACE 2006 EXPENDITURE PLAN The ourgose of this expenditure clan is to implement the Sonoma County
+AGRICULTURAL PRESERVATION AND OPEN SPACE 2006 EXPENDITURE PLAN

-General Plan and the general plans of the County's Incorporated dittes by preserving agricultural land use and open space.
+The purpose of this expenditure plan is to implement the Sonoma County General Plan and the general plans of the County's incorporated cities by preserving agricultural land use and open space.
 This purpose will be accomplished primarily through the purchase of development rights from willing sellers in areas of the County which are designated in the County and cities' General Plan open space elements and may include the purchase of fee interests for outdoor public recreation where the public use would not be inconsistent with the open space designations listed below.

-The open space designations eligible for protection under this expenditure plan include community separators, greenbells, scenic landscape units, scenic corridors, agriculturally productive lands, biotic habitat areas, riparian corridors and other areas of biotic significance, and other open space projects.
+The open space designations eligible for protection under this expenditure plan include community separators, greenbells, scenic landscape units, scenic corridors, agriculturally productive lands, biolic habitat areas, ripatian corridors and other areas of biotic significance, and other open space projects.

-1. Community secarators and greenbells are lands that function as open space to separate cities and other communities and protect city and community identity by providing visual relief from continuous urbanization.
-These lands are frequently subject to development pressures, and therefore, have been identified as priority sites for acquisition to prevent whan sprawi, to refeln the rural and open character of the county and to preserve agricultural uses.
+1. Community separators and greenbelts are lands that function as open space to separate cities and other communities and protect city and community identity by providing visual relief from continuous urbanization.
+These lands are frequently subject to development pressures, and therefore, have been identified as priority sites for acquisition to prevent urban sprawl, to retain the rural and open character of the county and to preserve agricultural uses.

-Special and scape units and scapic conducts are areas of high scenic quality including natural landscapes and backdrops that provide visual relief from urban densities and maintain the open nature of the County.
+2. Spepic landscape units and scenic corridors are areas of high scenic quality including natural landscapes and backdrops that provide visual relief from urban densities and maintain the open nature of the County.

-Agriculturally productive tands include working farms and ranches and other lands used for the production of food, fiber, and plant materials and the raising and maintaining of livestock and farm animals.
+Agriculturally productive lands include working farms and ranches and other lands used for the production of food, fiber, and plant materials and the raising and maintaining of livestock and farm animals.

-4. Blotic habitat areas, riparian confiders, and other areas of blotic significance include freshwater and tidal marshes, wetlands, special status spacies locations, woodlands and forests, wildlife habitat confidors and lands along creeks and streams critical to protecting fisheries and water quality.
-These sensitive natural areas require protection, restoration, and resource management, and include the Petatuma River, Laguna de Santa Rosa, Russian River, Sonome Creek and San Pablo Baylands.
+4. Blotic habitet areas, riparian corridors, and other areas of biotic significance include freshwater and tidal marshes, wetlands, special status species locations, woodlands and forests, wildlife habitat corridors and lands along creeks and streams critical to protecting fisheries and water quality.
+These sensitive natural areas require protection, restoration, and resource management, and include the Petaluma River, Laguna de Santa Rosa, Russian River, Sonoma Creek and San Pablo Baylands.

-5. Other open space projects Include, but are not limited to, urban open space and recreation projects within and near incorporated areas and other urbanized areas of Sonoma County.
-Funds for these projects shall be available to citles, the County and other entities through a matching grant program, with preference given to acquisition and development projects that hink communities.
-Examples of these projects include orcek restoration and anhancement, such as along the Petaluma River, Santa Rosa Creek, and Laguna de Santa Rosa, traits, athletic fields, and urban greenspace.
+5. Other open space projects include, but are not limited to, urban open space and recreation projects within and near incorporated areas and other urbanized areas of Sonoma County.
+Funds for these projects shall be available to cities, the County and other entities through a matching grant program, with preference given to acquisition and development projects that link communities.
+Examples of these projects include creek restoration and enhancement, such as along the Petaluma River, Santa Rosa Creek, and Laguna de Santa Rosa, trails, athletic fields, and urban greenspace.

-6. Operation and maintenance of lend includes limited funding for initial public access, operation and maintenance of recreational lands purchased in accordance with this Plan.
-No more than 10 percent of totel revenues generated over the life of the Measure shall be made available for operation and maintenance purposes.
+6. Operation and maintenance of land includes limited funding for Initial public access, operation and maintenance of recreational lands purchased in accordance with this Plan.
+No more than 10 percent of total revenues generated over the life of the Measure shall be made available for operation and maintenance purposes.

-Senome County
+Sonoma County